 - Simplicity – Understand poorly performing code in a graphical manner with supporting metrics to prevent finger pointing, but rather focus the team on solving the problem

-- Analysis – Real time and historical data to correct issues and determine trends, with the ability to drill down to data in one minute increments
+- Data – Real time and historical data to correct issues and determine trends, with the ability to drill down to data in one-minute increments

-- Consistency – Intuitive browser based interface to dissect performance issues against numerous versions of SQL Server, VMWare and other database platforms to share with Developers, Admins, QA and Management without compromising production security
+- Comprehensive – Intuitive browser-based interface to dissect performance issues against numerous versions of SQL Server, VMware and other database platforms to share with Developers, Admins, QA and Management without compromising production security

-- Reporting – Inherit reporting on each interface with the ability to send the results via email as well as a customizable reporting and alerting interface
+- Reporting and Alerting – Inherit reporting on each interface with the ability to send the results via email, custom reporting and proactive alerting to the team

-- Low Impact – DPA places less than 1% load on the monitored servers
+- Low Impact – Database Performance Analyzer (DPA) places less than 1% load on the monitored servers

-Let’s demonstrate how SolarWinds Database Performance Analyzer can solve SQL Server performance issues.
+Let’s demonstrate how SolarWinds Database Performance Analyzer can solve SQL Server performance issues highlighting the following functionality:

 SolarWinds Database Performance Analyzer Enterprise Dashboard